natecrow/consonance-vscode-themes/README.md

 Italics are used for comments, library/support entities, storage types, attributes, and markup italic.
 Bold is used for method/function declarations and markup bold.

-### Light

-Same as the Dark template above, except all the L values are flipped and then the `bg` L values are increased by 5.

 ## Terminal

-### Dark

 color             | L   | C  | h
 ---               |---  |--- |---